cakephp/docs/en/tutorials-and-examples/blog/blog.rst

 .. note::

-    Remember that you'll need to have PDO, and pdo_mysql available.
+    Remember that you'll need to have PDO, and pdo_mysql enabled in your php.ini.

 Optional Configuration
 ======================